avinashkarn/avikarn.com/_posts/2020-06-26-MachineLearning_rf_glmnet.md

 <hr>

-## Random forest - rf function
+# Random forest - rf function

-The name `Random forest` is a popular name in the area of machine learning, and also is a cool name!
+The name `Random forest` is a popular name in the area of machine learning.
 This alogrithm is often acurrate than other algorithms, easier to tune, require less little preprocessing, and capture threshold effects and variale interactions, however, it is less interpretable and often quite slow.

-### TrainControl object
+## TrainControl object
-Before creating and running the models, its a good idea to create a `trainControl` object to tuning parameters and further control how models are created.
+Before creating and running the models, its a good idea to create a `trainControl` object to tune parameters and further control how models are created.

 ```{r}
 myTrainingControl <- trainControl(method = "cv",